Current rulemaking activities

 - The Part 6 draft proposed rule (September 2023).

-- The Part 6 complete rulemaking schedule.
+- The Part 2 and 6 complete rulemaking schedule.

 Stakeholder comment period